Lucius II: The Prophecy: Gameplay

-Lucius II: The Prophecy is a psychological horror stealth sandbox game developed and published by Shiver Games for Microsoft Windows.
-It serves as a loose sequel to the game Lucius.
 Focusing on addressing the criticisms of linearity in the original Lucius, Lucius II offers players a variety of ways to complete their objectives.
 Players are given the supernatural powers of Mind Control, Telekinesis, and Pyrokinesis to use as they wish.
 Killing NPCs and finding secrets scattered throughout levels allows players to level up in order to upgrade and earn new supernatural powers.
-The plot focuses on Lucius being sent to the psychiatric ward of St. Benedict's Hospital where he must escape to the nearby town of Ludlow.
-Along the way, he is assisted by Detective McGuffin, who realizes Lucius's true potential.